Gå till huvudinnehållet

 Generic knowledge and skills (Portfolio) 12 hp MEPO003

 At the half-time review, the portfolio is assessed by the two opponents and by the assistant head of department responsible for research studies.
+When assessing the portfolio, half-time opponents will use an assessment matrix, which is included in the certificate for the half-time review.

 • Introduction/profile (very brief info on your background, time of admission, department and supervisors, type of PhD (part time/full time, subject, project)).